Filmhouse is committed to Equality, Diversity, and Inclusion:

 The AD headsets are available to collect when you pick up your tickets prior to the film screening.
 We can offer infrared neck loops which pair with customers’ own hearing aids, as well as in-ear headsets which may be used by anyone.
 Please collect and return your headset to the box office on the ground floor.

-Captioned Screenings offer a service for our D/deaf and hearing-impaired customers that displays additional auditory information on the screen.
+Captioned Screenings offer a service for our deaf and hard of hearing customers that displays additional auditory information on the screen.
 As well as showing the dialogue, Descriptive Subtitles provide information on other significant sounds.
 For example: when something is being sung; when a phone rings; when a door slams.
 This extra information allows customers using the subtitles to access the film more fully.

 These screenings are dependent on the availability of the materials provided to us by the film distribution companies.